 Because each person is unique, our dedicated and skilled team individualizes every patient's care, taking into consideration that everyone has different life roles and needs and progresses at a different pace.
 Our twelve bed unit provides excellent staff to patient ratios for the best possible care.

 Success Begins With Teamwork

 We implement a team approach offering physical, occupational, and speech therapies; social workers;

 and 24-hour rehabilitative nursing care, all under the oversight of a medical director.

 To help people get back to life, family, and friends as quickly as possible.
 Working with each patient and their family, the team designs a highly individualized treatment plan focusing on potential, not limitations.
 This progressive approach strives to meet the needs of everyone involved in the rehabilitation process -patients and family members.

 Physicians, patients and their families; discharge planners; and allied health professionals can initiate referrals.

-Please contact our director of rehabilitative services at (928) 788-7005 to make a referral or to learn more about our services.
-You may also obtain further information or schedule a tour of our unit by calling (928) 788-7008.
+Please contact our admissions office at (928) 788-7005 to make a referral or to learn more about our services.
+You may also obtain further information or schedule a tour of our unit by calling our admissions office at (928) 788-7005 or the nursing station at (928) 788-7008.

 Method of Payment

-- Medicare -- Your stay on the Rehabilitation Unit is usually completely covered by Medicare.
+- Medicare -- Your stay on the Rehabilitation Unit is covered 80% by Medicare.